 Determining user location

-- AppsFlyer converts the IP address into geo-location information using data provided by Digital Element, the global IP location leader.
+The IP address is converted by AppsFlyer into geo-location information using data provided by Digital Element, the global IP location leader.

 - The geo-location information can include:

-- City: This may correlate to a neighborhood or district within the city without being directly related to the actual city boundaries
+- City: This can correlate to a neighborhood or district within the city without being directly related to the actual city boundaries.

 - IP address to geo-location tables are updated at regular intervals, usually weekly.